-- The feast lasted 7 days, during which they were to eat unleavened bread each day. - The first and last day of the feast were holy days, and no work could be done on them. - The Israelites were to completely remove all leaven (which was symbolic of sin) from their homes. - No one could eat anything with leaven in it during the feast.
-The punishment for breaking this was severe.

-- "Offerings made by fire" were to be made during those seven days. - The Israelites were to observe it as a reminder of the day the Lord delivered them from Egypt.
+- The feast lasted 7 days, during which the Israelites were to eat unleavened bread each day. - The first and last day of the feast were holy days and no work could be done on them. - The Israelites had to remove all leaven (which was symbolic of sin) from their homes. - No one could eat anything that contained leaven during this feast.
+The punishment for breaking this was severe. - "Offerings made by fire" were made during those 7 days. - This feast served as a reminder of the day the Lord delivered Israel from Egypt.

-There are two important points that we need to understand in order to make sense of this feast.
-First of all, leaven is symbolic of sin.
+There are two important points that we need to understand to make sense of this feast.
+First, leaven is symbolic of sin.
 Second, Jesus referred to Himself as the Bread of Life: